 Graduates of the Emerging Leaders Program are equipped with the knowledge, skills, and relationships to confidently serve as decision-makers on civic boards, committees, and commissions.
 Through the Emerging Leaders Alumni Network, they are also a permanent part of a growing community of Bay Area residents with lived experience who share their commitment to ending and preventing homelessness.

 This program was created by EveryOne Home in Alameda County in 2022.
-All Home adopted the program in May 2023 in order to bring its impact to other counties around the Bay Area.
+All Home adopted the program in May 2023 with the goal of bringing Emerging Leaders’ impact to all nine counties in the Bay Area.

 Application Process and Program Details

 Recruitment occurs multiple times throughout the year.
 Applicants must live, work, or currently be displaced from the county where a cohort takes place.
-We are currently recruiting in Contra Costa County.
+We are not currently recruiting for an upcoming cohort at this time, but we strongly encourage anyone interested in the program to submit this brief interest form.

-During recruitment periods, we review and follow up on applications regularly—spots fill up quickly, as each cohort is limited to 12 participants, so we strongly encourage applying early!
+During recruitment periods, we review and follow up on applications regularly—spots fill up quickly, as each cohort is limited to 12 participants.
 Applicants who submit applications after we reach capacity for this cohort will be notified shortly, and alerted to future opportunities to apply again for the next cohort in your area.

-Applicants who meet program criteria and apply while we are still actively recruiting for this cohort will be contacted for a brief follow-up conversation with program staff.
+Applicants who meet program criteria and apply while there are available seats in the upcoming cohort will be contacted for a brief follow-up conversation with program staff.
 This is an opportunity for us to learn more about you and what interests you about the program, as well as providing a chance for you to learn more about what the training entails.
 Interviews take place virtually using Zoom.

 FAQ